Solar in Auburn, ME: 2026 Cost, Savings & Payback

 Does Auburn have net metering?

-Is solar worth it in Auburn, ME?
+Is solar worth it in Auburn, ME in 2026?